White Chocolate Birds Nests

 The easiest way is in the microwave, as detailed in the recipe below.
 However, if you are worried about burning, you can use a double boiler.
 Make your own double boiler by placing a glass bowl over a pot of boiling water.

-Read Next:35+ Easter Dinner Ideas including Easter Menu Plan
+Read Next: 35+ Easter Dinner Ideas Including Easter Menu Plan

 How to Make No-Bake Chocolate Bird Nests

-Chocolate Bird Nests
+White Chocolate Bird Nests

 5 from 5 votes